 Disclosure: The opinions expressed are those of the interviewee and not necessarily United Capital.
 Interviewee is not a representative of United Capital.
 Investing involves risk and investors should carefully consider their own investment objectives and never rely on any single chart, graph or marketing piece to make decisions.
 Content provided is intended for informational purposes only, is not a recommendation to buy or sell any securities, and should not be considered tax, legal, investment advice.
 Please contact your tax, legal, financial professional with questions about your specific needs and circumstances.
 The information contained herein was obtained from sources believed to be reliable, however their accuracy and completeness cannot be guaranteed.
 All data are driven from publicly available information and has not been independently verified by United Capital.

 Steve Pomeranz: It’s time for Real Estate Roundup.
-This is the time every single week we get together with noted real estate agent, Terry Story.
-She’s a 29-year veteran with Keller Williams located in Boca Raton, Florida.
+This is the time every single week, we get together with noted real estate agent Terry Story.
+Terry is a 29-year veteran with Keller Williams located in Boca Raton, Florida.
 Welcome back to the show, Terry.

 Terry Story: Thanks for having me, Steve.